FrancisLennon17/part2/README.md

 -	Fetch the list of filtered books by that author from the API
 -	Loading spinner in the centre of the screen when the API is fetching
 -	Display list of books on the screen
+-	Option to delete a book via the API